 [faq orderby=date order=desc style=accordion]...

-Keen for this adventure, but not interested in doing the full route, chasing time limits or riding solo?
-Sign up for the Journey version instead.
+Keen for adventure, but not interested in doing a 1000km, chasing time limits or riding solo?
+We've got some alternatives for you

 Once again, the Race Around Rwanda, is a self-supported bikepacking race, over 1.000km and a time limit of 6 days (but a finish party only on day 7, even if you miss cut-off, you can make that one).
-The 2022 course will be largely the same as the 2021 one.
-But who knows
+The 2023 course will be similar to the draft version below.
+But a final version will not be released after the ultimate recce early January 2023

 1.000 km15.000 m of elevation9 gravel sectors for a total of 400km gravel600 km of smooth tarmac roads